row-n/rowan-parkinson/content/project/rob-tucker.md

 I was wholly responsible for the design, UX, content migration and front and back end builds for the responsive site.

 The site is built on the HTML5 boilerplate using LESS.
-Site assets comiled using CodeKit.
+Site assets compiled using CodeKit.
 The front end uses various jQuery plugins - Isotope, Fancybox and WaitForImages.
 The site uses CSS3 animations.

 Fonts are News Cycle served by Google Fonts.